 baka = crane

-- Begin in a squat with your feet together and your knees wide apart.
+- Begin in a squat with your knees wide apart.
+Your feet may be together or apart.

 - Tilt your torso forward so that your shoulders fit between your knees.